EDI-Systems/M5P01_Prokaron/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
-However, commercial licenses are also available.

 ## EDI Project Information
 Mutate - Protero - Prokaron (M5P1 R4T1)